MicrosoftDocs/azure-docs/articles/azure-monitor/app/eventcounters.md

 ---
 # EventCounters introduction

 `EventCounter` is .NET/.NET Core mechanism to publish and consume counters or statistics.
 [This](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.Tracing/documentation/EventCounterTutorial.md) document gives an overview of `EventCounters` and examples on how to publish and consume them.
-EventCounters are supported in all OS Platforms, and can be thought of as a cross-platform equivalent for the [PerformanceCounters](https://docs.microsoft.com/dotnet/api/system.diagnostics.performancecounter) which is only supported in Windows systems.
+EventCounters are supported in all OS Platforms - Windows, Linux and MacOS.
+It can be thought of as a cross-platform equivalent for the [PerformanceCounters](https://docs.microsoft.com/dotnet/api/system.diagnostics.performancecounter) that is only supported in Windows systems.

-While users can publish any custom `EventCounters` to meet their needs, the .NET Core 3.0 ecosystem publishes a set of these counters out-of-the-box.
+While users can publish any custom `EventCounters` to meet their needs, the .NET Core 3.0 runtime publishes a set of these counters by default.
 The document will walk through the steps required to collect and view `EventCounters` (system defined or user defined) in Azure Application Insights.

-# Using Application Insights to collect EventCounters
+## Using Application Insights to collect EventCounters

 Application Insights supports collecting `EventCounters` with its `EventCounterCollectionModule`, which is part of the newly released nuget package [Microsoft.ApplicationInsights.EventCounterCollector](https://www.nuget.org/packages/Microsoft.ApplicationInsights.EventCounterCollector). `EventCounterCollectionModule` is automatically enabled when using either [AspNetCore](asp-net-core.md) or [WorkerService](worker-service.md) instructions. `EventCounterCollectionModule` collects counters with a non-configurable collection frequency of 60 seconds.
+There are no special permissions required to collect EventCounters.

 ## Default counters collected

-For apps running in .NET Core 3.0 or higher, the following lists the default set of counters collected automatically by the SDK.
-These counters can be queried either in Metrics Explorer or using Analytics query.
+For apps running in .NET Core 3.0, the following set of counters are collected automatically by the SDK.
 The name of the counters will be of the form "Category|Counter".

 |Category | Counter|
 |---------------|-------|